Gastric Sleeve Diet (Foods To Eat & Foods to Avoid After Surgery)

 • Importance: Protein plays a major role in tissue repair, muscle retention, and overall recovery.

-• Sources: Opt for lean meats, fish, eggs, and plant-based proteins like lentils and chickpeas.
+• Sources: Lean meats, fish, eggs, and plant-based proteins like lentils and chickpeas.
 Meal replacement protein shakes are also a common supplement.

 • Goal: Aim to meet the protein targets given by your healthcare provider, which can often be around 60 to 80 grams per day.